 The school fee is paid annually or monthly as appropriate.

 Scope of the services included in the school fees:

 - Extracurricular modules and projects

 - International Workshops (Editions)

-- Use of the studios for self-study and deepening of the material 7 days a week
+- Room use for self-study and consolidation of the material 7 days a week

 Recognition and scholarships

 Originally, the training was recognized by the associations and scholarships were awarded to students who met the relevant requirements under the then current Scholarship Ordinance.
 Due to the reform of the Scholarship Act, the canton has only been awarding scholarships for federally recognized courses since the end of 2008.
 However, we have noticed that a few students have recently been awarded scholarships, as there are no alternative educational opportunities with recognition.